surfacesyntacticud/website/content/guidelines/u/relations/udep.md

 The governor and the dependent of a `udep` relation can have any POS.

+As shown in the [page](../../correspondences) about correspondences between SUD and UD, `udep` label is used while automatically converting an `obl` label from a UD annotation.
+That is because `obl` can correspond to both `comp:obl` and `mod` in SUD.

 {{< conll >}}
 1	An	a	DET	_	_	2	det	_	_
 2	act	act	NOUN	_	_	0	root	_	_